kiminh/kNNBandit/README.md

   - `directed`: true if the graph is directed, false otherwise.
   - `recover`: true if we want to retrieve the previous computed values (if any) or false to overwrite them and start from the beginning.
   - `notReciprocal`: true if we do not want to recommend reciprocal links, false otherwise.

 ## References
 1. Cañamares, R. & Castells P. (2017).
 A Probabilistic Reformulation of Memory-Based Collaborative Filtering – Implications on Popularity Biases.
 40th Annual International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2017).
 Tokyo, Japan, August 2017, pp. 215-224.
+2. Hofmann, T. (2004).
+Latent semantic models for collaborative filtering.
+ACM Transactions on Information Systems, 22(1), pp. 89–115
-2. Hu, Y., Koren, Y., & Volinsky, C. (2008).
+3. Hu, Y., Koren, Y., & Volinsky, C. (2008).
 Collaborative Filtering for Implicit Feedback Datasets.
-In 2008 Eighth IEEE International Conference on Data Mining (pp. 263–272).
+In 2008 Eighth IEEE International Conference on Data Mining (ICDM 2008).
+Pisa, Italy, December 2008, pp. 263–272.
-3. Pilászy, I., Zibriczky, D., & Tikk, D. (2010).
-Fast als-based matrix factorization for explicit and implicit feedback datasets.
-In Proceedings of the fourth ACM conference on Recommender systems - RecSys ’10 (p.
-71).
+4. Pilászy, I., Zibriczky, D., & Tikk, D. (2010).
+Fast ALS-based matrix factorization for explicit and implicit feedback datasets.
+In Proceedings of the 4th ACM conference on Recommender systems (Recsys 2010).
+Barcelona, Spain, September 2010, pp. 71-78.